Fantastic Ideas For More Playful Parenting

 Caring for your child is a tough and demanding job, and not all parents out there have enough time to play with their children properly.
 However, playing with your child does not take much time away from your busy schedule as you may think.

 The above activities won’t cost you more than 15 minutes, but they can have a great impact on your child’s wellbeing.
-And better yet, you and your child can create your games together.
+And better yet, you and your child can create games together.
 Playful parenting is all about being silly and funny with your children.

 Even when things do not turn out the way you want, never stop having fun.